 Although Sharp Grossmont Hospital and its administration continue to operate, our administrative offices are currently closed to the public and our administrative staff is working remotely to support the community during this time.
 A few items to note:

-• The Herrick Community Health Care Library will be temporarily closing its physical library starting March 17, 2020, to help prevent the spread of the Coronavirus, COVID-19, in response to recent guidelines by local, state and federal health agencies.
-Although our physical library will be closed during this time, Library staff are available to help the public with any health information and resource referral needs via email and phone.
+• The Herrick Community Health Care Library is offering Curbside Pickup services as of June 30, 2020.
+Its physical library closed starting March 17, 2020, to help prevent the spread of the Coronavirus, COVID-19, in response to recent guidelines by local, state and federal health agencies.
+Although our physical library remains closed until further notice, patrons may learn about Curbside Pickup or reach out to Library staff by email and phone (619.825.5010) with any health information questions or referral needs.

 • All monthly Board of Director meetings for the Grossmont Healthcare District will be held by teleconference, to continue to allow public participation.

 • For public meetings and groups scheduled to use the GHD Conference Center, we are encouraging user groups to cancel their meetings, but may opt to cancel any such meetings on our own.
 This is based on California Department of Public Health recommendations regarding smaller groups: “Smaller gatherings held in venues that do not allow social distancing of six feet per person should be postponed or canceled.
 This includes gatherings in crowded auditoriums, rooms, or other venues.”

 • Sharp Grossmont Hospital is closely monitoring the evolving situation and continues to provide medical services.
 For information on visitor restrictions and other important updates, please visit Sharp.com.